distributed-system-analysis/pbench/docs/API/V1/server_config.md

 This server configuration setting allows a server administrator to control the operating state of the server remotely.
-As for [`server-banner`](#server-banner), the value is a JSON object and any JSON fields passed in to the server will be returned to a client, however the following fields have special meaning:
+As for [`server-banner`](#server-banner), the value is a JSON object, and any JSON fields passed in to the server will be returned to a client.
+The following fields have special meaning:

 **`status`** \